 });

-To test your webhook without triggering real events, you can use a webhook testing tool like:
+To test your webhook endpoint without relying on the provider, you can use Postman to simulate webhook requests.
+Here’s how:

 "data": {